Bogpan/spotify-rs/README.md

 [![docs.rs](https://img.shields.io/docsrs/spotify-rs)](https://docs.rs/spotify-rs)

 # spotify-rs
 spotify-rs is a Rust wrapper for the Spotify API.
-It has full API coverage and supports all the authorisation flows (except for the implicit grant).
+It has full API coverage and supports all the authorisation flows (except for the implicit grant f;ow).

-Documentation is a top priority and will be added in the near future, after polishing up some things.

 The library is in its infancy and breaking changes will occur.
 Any feedback is appreciated.